benruijl/symbolica/Readme.md

     <a href="https://app.codecov.io/gh/benruijl/symbolica"><img alt="Codecov" src="https://img.shields.io/codecov/c/github/benruijl/symbolica?token=N43MATK5XJ&style=flat-square"></a>
 </p>

-# Symbolica
+# Symbolica ⊆ Modern Computer Algebra

-Symbolica is a blazing fast and modern computer algebra system which aims to handle huge expressions.
-It can easily be incorporated into existing projects using its Python, Rust or C++ bindings.
+Symbolica is a blazing fast computer algebra system for Python and Rust, born of a need to push the boundaries of computations in science and enterprise.
 Check out the live [Jupyter Notebook demo](https://colab.research.google.com/drive/1VAtND2kddgBwNt1Tjsai8vnbVIbgg-7D?usp=sharing)!

 For documentation and more, see [symbolica.io](https://symbolica.io).